The Black Vanguards Who Inspired Us In 2021

 Noname

 Noname is perhaps one of the most prolific emcees of our time.
 And like many of the influential wordsmiths before her, she is also a steadfast advocate for the advancement of Black people, especially within the literary space.
-This year, she opened The Radical Hood Library, the headquarters of Noname Book Club, an online group she’s organized since 2019 to create space to discuss Black radical texts.
-The club was launched after Noname organized a mass library card registration movement to counteract corporate efforts to privatize access to books.
+This year, she opened The Radical Hood Library, the headquarters of Noname Book Club, an online group she’s organised since 2019 to create space to discuss Black radical texts.
+The club was launched after Noname organised a mass library card registration movement to counteract corporate efforts to privatise access to books.

 "We're trying to incentivize people to shop locally,” she shared with Trevor Noah in 2019.
 “Yes, you can participate in the book club online, but we really encourage our readers to shop at these POC-owned bookstores that we have in our directory.
 It's a little bit of a f**k you to Amazon and kind of a f**k you to the FBI ...
 COINTELPRO and what they did to destroy Black bookstores."